Philip Turbett

-Philip Turbett (born 15 June 1961 in Omagh, Northern Ireland) is a British bassoonist and clarinettist also specialising in historically informed performance.
+Philip Turbett (born 15 June 1961 in Omagh, Northern Ireland) is a British bassoonist and clarinettist and orchestra manager, specialising in historically informed performance.

 Orchestral career

-Turbett has been a bassoonist with Orchestra of the Age of Enlightenment, the English Baroque Soloists, the Orchestre Révolutionnaire et Romantique, the Academy of Ancient Music, the New Queen's Hall Orchestra and the London Classical Players.
-He has worked with many other leading orchestras including the London Philharmonic Orchestra, the Philharmonia, English National Ballet, the Hanover Band, London Baroque, Collegium Musicum 90, The English Concert and many other freelance orchestras.
-He has appeared on hundreds recordings, of which many have received awards from the music industry.
+Turbett has been a bassoonist with Orchestra of the Age of Enlightenment, the English Baroque Soloists, the Orchestre Révolutionnaire et Romantique, the Academy of Ancient Music and the London Classical Players.
+He has worked with orchestras including the London Philharmonic Orchestra, the Philharmonia, English National Ballet, the Hanover Band, London Baroque, Collegium Musicum 90 and The English Concert.

-He has worked with conductors including Sir Simon Rattle, Sir Charles Mackerras, Sir Roger Norrington, Sir Andrew Davis, Sir John Eliot Gardiner, Sir Neville Marriner, Sir Mark Elder, Frans Brüggen, Vladimir Jurowski, Edward Gardner, Paul Daniel, and Daniel Harding.
+He has worked with conductors including Sir Simon Rattle, Sir Charles Mackerras, Sir Roger Norrington, Sir Andrew Davis, Sir John Eliot Gardiner, Sir Neville Marriner, Sir Mark Elder, Frans Brüggen, Vladimir Jurowski, Edward Gardner, Paul Daniel and Daniel Harding.

-His work has taken him to Australia, Japan, America, South America, Canada, Korea, Taiwan, Hong Kong and all the major European cities.
-He has performed at all the major concert halls across the world including the Sydney Opera House, Carnegie Hall (New York), the Lincoln Center for the Performing Arts (New York), Symphony Hall (Boston) and Symphony Center (Chicago), Suntory Hall (Tokyo), and all the major European venues.
-Turbett has also performed regularly at London's Southbank Centre, the Barbican Centre, the Royal Festival Hall, annually at Glyndebourne Opera House, the BBC Proms, the Edinburgh International Festival and other major UK festivals.
+He has performed at concert halls across the world including the Sydney Opera House, Carnegie Hall (New York), the Lincoln Center for the Performing Arts (New York), Symphony Hall (Boston) and Symphony Center (Chicago), Suntory Hall (Tokyo), and all the major European venues.
+Turbett has performed at London's Southbank Centre, the Barbican Centre, the Royal Festival Hall, annually at Glyndebourne Opera House, the BBC Proms, the Edinburgh International Festival and other UK festivals.

-Turbett has often appeared and played on television, such as the BBC's Millennium Concert from Ely Cathedral conducted by Sir Simon Rattle and broadcast live on BBC Television and BBC Radio 3, and more recently, in 2009, Mendelssohn's A Midsummer Night's Dream with the Orchestra of the Age of Enlightenment, also broadcast on BBC Television.
-In the summer of 2000 he appeared at three of the BBC's Proms including the concert to commemorate the anniversary of Bach's death which was also broadcast live on BBC Television & BBC Radio 3.
+Turbett has appeared and played on television, such as the BBC's Millennium Concert from Ely Cathedral conducted by Sir Simon Rattle and broadcast live on BBC Television and BBC Radio 3, and in 2009 Mendelssohn's A Midsummer Night's Dream with the Orchestra of the Age of Enlightenment, also broadcast on BBC Television.
+In the summer of 2000 he appeared at three of the BBC's Proms including the concert to commemorate the anniversary of Bach's death.
 He performed during 2000 in concerts as part of the Bach Cantata Pilgrimage with Sir John Eliot Gardiner and the English Baroque Soloists.
+On 6 May 2023 he performed at Westminster Abbey for the Coronation of their Majesties King Charles III and Queen Camilla.